L3P3/lui/README.md

 ### Variable number of child nodes

-If you want to map an array with changing order or length to a list of components, use `node_list` instead of calling `node` for each item to keep the invariant that nodes must have a stable order.
+If you want to map an array with changing order or length to a list of components, use `node_map` instead of calling `node` for each item to keep the invariant that nodes must have a stable order.

-The component you pass to `node_list` gets mounted for each item of the array you pass to it.
+The component you pass to `node_map` gets mounted for each item of the array you pass to it.
 The component gets a prop `I` containing the corresponding array item.
 If you pass props as the third argument, every child will get them in addition to `I`.

 Allowed array items are numbers, strings and objects.
 If you pass objects, they must have an unique `id` property.
 There must not be two items of the same value or id.